pfsensible/core/README.md

 ## Installation using ansible galaxy

 Ansible Galaxy (as of version 2.9) now has an option for collections.
 A collection is a distribution format for delivering all type of Ansible content (not just roles as it was before).
-We have renamed the collection 'pfsensible.core' for galaxy distribution.
 To install:

 ```
 ansible-galaxy collection install pfsensible.core